Background pattern

 Dependence:

-Insomnia rebound may appear when the medication is discontinued (see "Warnings and precautions" section).
+Rebound insomnia may appear when withdrawing the medication (see "Warnings and Precautions" section).

-- Psychiatric and paradoxical reactions: When using Noctamid, reactions such as restlessness, agitation, irritability, aggression, delirium (false ideas that are believed to be true and cannot be proven), anger attacks, nightmares, hallucinations (false perceptions of the senses), psychosis (a type of mental disorder), abnormal and inappropriate behavior, and other conduct alterations may appear.
+• Psychiatric and paradoxical reactions: When using Noctamid, reactions such as restlessness, agitation, irritability, aggression, delirium (false ideas that are believed to be true and cannot be proven), anger attacks, nightmares, hallucinations (false perceptions of the senses), psychosis (a type of mental disorder), abnormal inappropriate behavior, and other changes in behavior may appear.

 Keep out of the reach and sight of children.